Julia Chinn: Blue Spring Farm

 Johnson represented Kentucky in the House of Representatives, which meant many absences from his home and the businesses on his property.
 While he was away Chinn was in charge, not just of the household, but of the entire plantation.
-She managed all the business affairs and the workers on the property were to obey hera highly unusual act since she was an enslaved womanon Johnson's orders.
-Letters from Johnson show that he instructed his white employees to obey Chinn in writing.
+She managed all the business affairs and on Johnson's orders the workers on the property were to obey her, an unusual act since she was an enslaved woman.
+Letters from Johnson show that he instructed in writing his white employees to obey Chinn.

 It is clear that while Johnson was the owner of Blue Springs plantation, it was Chinn who was in charge of its administration.
 This included overseeing the enslaved laborers, supervising the house and garden, the tavern on their farm, the mills, as well as planning entertainment and hospitality, which was part of her husband's political life.
 She also was responsible for ensuring the education of their children.
 She reportedly played the piano very well.

 Chinn was responsible for the budgets and credit lines of the estate and essentially worked as Johnson's estate manager, as well as his wife.
 She was recognized as an authorized user of his accounts, establishing lines of credit to pay for goods in his name.
 She was responsible for the cash that Johnson withdrew before leaving for Washington for his political career each year.
-This money was used to pay the white salaried workers in the estate, including teachers at the Chocktaw Academy.
+This money was used to pay the white salaried workers in the estate, including teachers at the Choctaw Academy.
 As an enslaved woman, this cash relationship in particular, connected her to the world of commerce in ways that were unusual for someone of her gender and background at the time.
 In her role as plantation manager, Chinn was able to improve the lives of her extended family as well: her brother Daniel and his sons worked in the house.
 Nevertheless, their safety could not be guaranteed and, in 1821, Johnson mortgaged Daniel and his wife, to raise money to pay debts.

 Not everyone on the plantation welcomed Chinn's supervision: one historian reports that when she was in charge many of the male enslaved field hands skipped work or refused their tasks and that when she asked male neighbors to punish the rebellious men, none would agree to.

-Choctaw Academy

 In 1825, Johnson opened a school for Native American boys, on his Blue Springs plantation.
-Chinn handled the management of the school and payment of its teachers whilst Johnson was away.
+Chinn handled the management of the school and payment of its teachers while Johnson was away.
 She also acted as its nurse.
 The Native American students paid for their tuition.
 Apparently, they resented that Chinn would report on any misbehavior by them to Johnson and the schoolteachers.